Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 we are going to focus on *getDefinition* function.
 The goal of getDefinition function is generating definition of corresponding macroop.

-As we've seen before in the assemble function, all python microop class objects consisting of one macroop were added to associated macroop container.
+As we've seen before in the assemble function, all python microop class objects consisting of one macroop were added to the associated macroop container.
-And this microop objects are maintained in *self.microops*.
+And this microop objects are maintained in *self.microops* of the X86Macroop object.

 Because one macroop can consist of multiple microops, each microop python class should be iterated one by one to invoke C++ microop class associated with current python microop class
 (Line 210-239).
-Each microop class instance generation code is retrieved from the *getAllocator* of each *microop* class, and the generated code is stored to allocMicroops variable.
+Each microop class instance generation code is retrieved from the *getAllocator* of each *microop* python class, and the generated code is stored to allocMicroops variable.
 (line 236-238).
-Note that current getDefinition function is defined for generating definition of one macroop, and it needs to invoke getAllocator function of the microops consists of the currently being generated macroop.
+Note that current getDefinition function is defined for generating definition of one macroop, and it needs to invoke getAllocator function of the microop consisting of the current macroop.
+Note that the microop *op* in the above code indicates the python class object associated with specific microop.
 Because macroop and microop both have getAllocator and similar other definitions, it can be confusing to understand which operation will be invoked.

-### getAllocatior of microop in detail
+### getAllocator of microop in detail
 The *getAllocator* function
 invoked through microop (not the macroop), generates CPP statements